Peeling Bipartite Networks for Dense Subgraph Discovery: Introduction

 \subsection{Contributions}

-We introduce new algorithms to efficiently find dense bipartite subgraphs with hierarchical relations.
+We introduce new algorithms to efficiently find dense bipartite subgraphs with hierarchy of relations.
 Our contributions can be summarized as follows:

 \begin{compactitem}[\leftmargin=-0.1in$\bullet$] \item \textbf{Introducing $k$-tip and $k$-wing bipartite subgraphs:} We survey attempts to define higher-order structures in bipartite graphs, and use the {\em butterfly} structure (2,2-biclique) as the simplest super-edge motif.
 Building on that, we define the {\em $k$-tip} and {\em $k$-wing} subgraphs based on the involvements of vertices and edges in butterflies, respectively. \item \textbf{Extension of peeling algorithms:} We introduce peeling algorithms to efficiently find all the $k$-tip and $k$-wing subgraphs.
 Our algorithms are inspired by the degeneracy based decompositions for unipartite graphs.
-We present detailed psueducodes and also analyze their complexity. \item \textbf{Evaluation on real-world data:} We evaluate our proposed techniques on real-world networks.
-We compare the quality of the dense regions found by our algorithms with those of the present approaches.
-Figure~\ref{fig:introfig} gives a glance of results on the IMDb movie-actor with $1.6$M vertices and $5.6$M edges.
+We present detailed psueducodes and analyze their complexities. \item \textbf{Evaluation on real-world data:} We evaluate our proposed techniques on real-world networks.
+Fig.~\ref{fig:introfig} presents a glance of results on the IMDb movie-actor with $1.6$M vertices and $5.6$M edges.
 Our algorithms are able to extract larger and denser subgraphs of various sizes.
-We also analyzed author-paper network of top database conferences.
+We also examine the ratings data for the Amazon Kindle books and analyze the author-paper network of the top database conferences.
 We highlight the interesting subgraphs and hierarchies we detect that cannot be discovered by the existing approaches.
 Finally, we present the runtime performances. \end{compactitem}